Sunday Cosplay/Costume Contest

 Sac-Con’s Costume Contest is open to all ages and skill levels.
 So grab your comics, toys, video game, or anime inspired costumes, and strut your stuff on the stage!

-Sign-Ups and judging will be held at 3:00pm, with the on-stage portion of the contest beginning at 4:30pm.
+Sign-Ups and judging will be held at 3:00pm on Sunday, with the on-stage portion of the contest beginning at 4:30pm.
 We will only have room for a limited amount of contestants, so don’t miss out!

 The costume contest will be limited to 30 entries, on a first come, first serve basis.
 Entries may be individuals or groups.
 (Group entries will be judged as an entire group, so members of the group will not be eligible for individual awards.)
 Craftsmanship Judging will be done immediately after sign-up, so please arrive in costume.

 After judging is complete, all contestants will be allowed to either present a short skit, or pose on stage as their character.
 After which, the contest winners will be announced, and prizes will be awarded.